theSTEPproject/art-assets/references/IU.md

 `gem-step/gs-packages/gem-srv/config/local-settings.json`

+The current settings should be updated to:

+    {
+      "_INFO": [
+        "Override constants defined gsgo-settings.js and gem-settings.js in this file", "Settings added here can be set for your gsgo installation, and will not be", "committed to the gsgo repo"
+      ],
+      "MQTT_URL": "10.0.0.254",
+      "GS_ASSETS_PROJECT_ROOT": "art-assets"
+    }

 # Art assets
 **NOTE**: The art assets, which are divided into references (documents like this), projects, and sprites are all stored in the art-assets repo.
 I've setup the lab mac to place this inside of gem-step, otherwise you'd have to downoad then copy by hand.